MAGGithub1/mlh-hackathon-rules/Rules.md

 - __Design:__ Did the team put thought into the ease of use?
 How well designed is the interface?
 For a website, this might be about how beautiful the CSS or graphics are.
 For a hardware project, it might be more about how good the human-computer interaction is (e.g. is it easy to use or does it use a cool interface?).
 - __Completion:__ Does the hack work?
 Did the team achieve everything they wanted?
 - __Learning:__ Did the team stretch themselves?
 Did they try to learn something new?
 What kind of projects have they worked on before?
 If a team which always does virtual reality projects decides to switch up and try doing a mobile app instead, that exploration should be rewarded.
-- __Fun:__ How enjoyable is the user experience?
+- __Engagement:__ How enjoyable is the user experience?
 DurJam is about creating something people will enjoy; weird and wacky is encouraged!

 These criteria will guide judges but ultimately judges are free to make decisions based on their gut feeling of which projects are the most impressive and most deserving.